Robert Wirch: Senate minority

-Another effect of the new Republican government was a dramatic legislative gerrymander, passed in August of 2011, just before the recall elections.
+Another effect of the new Republican government was a dramatic legislative gerrymander, passed in August 2011, just before the recall elections.
 Under the new map, Wirch's district was significantly altered.
 Rural Kenosha County was removed from the district and replaced with the city of Racine, in Racine County; the changes packed most of the Democratic votes of Racine and Kenosha counties into Wirch's district and converted the neighboring 21st Senate district into a safely Republican seat.
 The new plan also drew Wirch out of the district, removing all of Pleasant Prairie, where his home is located.
 Wirch chose to purchase an apartment in Somers in order to maintain residency in the district and run for re-election.
 In his new district, Wirch won an easy re-election in 2012 with 70% of the vote and did not face an opponent in 2016 or 2020.

 After the 2012 elections, Wirch obtained a coveted seat on the powerful budget-writing Joint Finance Committee.
 State political observers speculated that he received the seat in exchange for his vote for Chris Larson as minority leader.

 In 2017, Wirch was the only Democrat in the state Senate who voted in favor of the three billion dollar tax incentive package for the Foxconn in Wisconsin project.
 In explaining his vote, Wirch referred back to his own history as a third generation factory worker, watching those jobs shipped overseas, saying, "It's not a great deal, but it's the only deal on the table."
 After the 2024 redistricting, the Foxconn in Wisconsin industrial park is now within the boundaries of Wirch's district.